 Use the doorbell feed to decide if it’s safe to answer the door or ignore a pesky salesperson.
 And you can monitor packages delivered to your home, and the presence of a doorbell helps to discourage porch pirates from stealing packages from you.

-Surveillance cameras see day and night, with daytime video in bright, vibrant, and black-and-white for night vision.
+Surveillance cameras see day and night like a good night vision scope, with daytime video in bright, vibrant, and black-and-white for night vision.
 Setting the camera for day and night modes might get confusing.
 Follow the tips here to establish your camera’s optimum settings for day and night.

 Tips on How to Set Up Day and Night Mode